A. Katie Harris

 Office Hours

-Winter 2023: email for an appointment
+Fall 2024: email for Zoom appointment

 Bio